ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.ijsoneditorrule.editvalue.md

 ## Editor.IJsonEditorRule.editValue() method

-Called by a JSON editor to possibly edit a property value or array element
+Called by a [JsonEditor](./ts-json.editor.jsoneditor.md) to possibly edit a property value or array element.

 **Signature:**